nishtha53/Javascript-documentation/docs/JavaScript-Behind the Scenes/Hoisting and Temporal Dead Zone.md

 - Makes some types of variables accessible/usable in the code before they are actually declared.
 “Variables lifted to the top of their scope.

+- JavaScript Hoisting refers to the process whereby the interpreter appears to move the declaration of functions, variables or classes to the top of their scope, prior to execution of the code.

 ## Where does Hoisting concepts work?

 ![hoisting](./hoisting.jpg)